Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 My wife, so I start to run.

-Immediately the bear who's already coming after us starts running faster.
+Immediately, the bear, who's already coming after us, starts running faster.

 Oh.

-Now, you notice how big that bear is.
+Now, you notice how big that bear is?

-Note the beady little eyes.
+Notice the beady little eyes?

 And you only need one eye to claw you, right?